 Sub-saharan Africa has fared better than the north, and it is here that we find perhaps the most unusual of the major human powers: in the wake of Doomsday, the white minority government of South Africa collapsed, and the native amaZulu peoples and their allies established self-governance.
 Only in the resort community of Sun City did the old order still hold sway, the former getaway destination transformed into a fortified city-state.
 Eighteen years ago, the Afrikaners of Sun City reemerged, backed by terrible forces.
 None can say definitively what gives them their powers, though many claim it to be nothing less than a deal with the Devil himself, but the “Witch-Kings of Sun City,” as they are called, quickly overran the various Zulu states and reasserted their dominance.
 Naturally, this did not sit well with the amaZulu peoples, and South Africa is currently torn by an ongoing civil war between the Witch-Kings and the Zulu Resistance.

 Earth is no longer humanity’s domain.
 The Uru, and the many races of the Galaxian Empire, represent the first competing sentient species on the planet in 30,000 years.
 Alien flora and fauna introduced by the Colony ship and bio-engineered creatures unleashed by Galaxian scientists now proliferate across the globe, as do Galaxian servitor-races, displacing native species that have no defenses against these new threats; some native species, spurred by radiation-induced mutations, have quickly evolved into new, alien plants and animals in their own right.
 Psychic vampires hunt down the most powerful mystics, intent on feasting on their brains.
 Rad-zombies roam in all-consuming hordes across the Americas and Eurasia, like terrible shambling locust swarms, devouring all in their path.
-And, for the first time since Doomsday, the planet is threatened by war.
+And, for the first time since Doomsday, the planet is threatened by global war.
 The Sino-Sovs prepare to move against the Bandit Empire and the Galaxians plot in the glittering penthouse offices of their slimy human allies, planning a sweeping offensive—only where they will strike remains to be seen.
 Their ultimate objective is clear, however: total conquest of the planet.